When it comes to considering mental health in teens, it’s important to remember the foundational basics that can contribute to them doing well or not.

 According to a recent study by the Department of Psychology from the University of Otago in New Zealand, sleep, diet, and exercise emerged as the primary pillars for mental health to allay depressive symptoms and bolster well-being.

-The 3 primary pillars to mental health:
+The 3 primary pillars of mental health:

 It’s important to note other research has shown that teenagers with mental health disorders are much more likely to pursue numbing their uncomfortable feelings through harmful substance use.